HarlandZZC/deep_nuclei_parcellation/README.md

 5. Register the pass streamlines to MNI space

-    Next, we need to register the identified pass streamlines to the standardized MNI space.
-This facilitates the unification of our subsequent analyses and allows us to compare our parcellation results with the standard atlases available online.
+    Next, you need to register the identified pass streamlines to the standardized MNI space.
+This facilitates the unification of your subsequent analyses and allows you to compare your parcellation results with the standard atlases available online.
 To do this, you can run:

     ```bash
     ./HCP_seg/transform_vtk_file_forSeqDilation_site.py --SiteFolder site_folder_example --XfmFolder xfm_folder_example --num_workers a_number